Evolution & Development

 Photographs: Photographs (half-tones) should be original prints (i.e. not re-photographed) and suitable for reproduction.
 All lettering on figures must be uniform among figures, and of a size suitable for reduction.
 Lettering should be done on a clear plastic overlay, so that the halftone (the photo) and the line (the labels) can be shot separately.
 This ensures that the halftone is as clear as possible and that the labels do not have ragged edges.
 Magnification should be given in the legend or indicated by a scale or bar.
 For electronic submission, please save photographs as TIFF, with a resolution of at least 300 dpi at final size.
 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/.

 Color Art: Color figures that significantly enhance the article will be considered for publication.
 Electronic files, positive 35mm transparencies, or color prints may be submitted for review.
-Part of the printing and reproduction costs will be paid by Evolution & Development.
-The author must be prepared to pay a per page charge of $400.
+The costs of any color illustrations must be borne by the authors.
+The charge for printing figures in color is $400 per figure.

 Cover Photographs: Authors are encouraged to submit a possible cover photo.
 Please send a print for evaluation.
 If selected, we will need a TIFF or EPS file, with a resolution of at least 300 dpi at final size, for reproduction.
 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/.